karamel-lab/batch-processing-comparison/README.md

 ###Step 3 : Run TeraSort experiment
 --------------
+TeraSort experiment runs the benchmarking algorithm for the performance comparison of the systems.
 TeraSort benchmark for Spark and Flink shoule be run seperately.
 The public IP address of the master node shoud be configured in ```ips:``` section similarly as for TeraGen experiment

 ####Spark